avaneev/lzav/README.md

 varying, including counter-productive, results.

-4. From a technical point of view, peak decompression speeds of LZAV have an implicit limitation arising from its more complex stream format compared to
+4. From a technical point of view, peak decompression speeds of LZAV have an implicit limitation arising from its more complex stream format, compared to
 LZ4: LZAV decompression requires more code branching.
 Another limiting factor is a rather big 8 MiB LZ77 window which is not CPU cache-friendly.
 On the other hand, without these features it would not be possible to achieve